yangdanny97/pathways-vis/README.md

 - Eric: used Sam's work to build a heuristic to get required courses (top 10 of # of students in class / # of students in major) and possible paths between them (75% of max path between 2 classes).
   Made simple viz in D3 to show results

+### Week ending on 10/5

+#### Goals:
+- Danny: tune thresholds for including classes in graph, separate graphs for different majors, (stretch) investigate undirected edges and dumping graph to JSON for displaying with D3.

+#### Progress:
+- TBD